-With more than half of all Google searches taking place on mobile devices, it’s necessary for businesses to ensure their websites are easy to access and navigate on smartphones and tablets.
+With more than half of all Google searches taking place on mobile devices, it’s necessary for businesses to ensure their websites are easy to access (learn more about the legal aspect of website accessibility) and navigate on smartphones and tablets.
 Mobile-friendly websites load quickly, display properly for mobile visitors, and often use responsive design, thereby allowing businesses to maintain a consistent brand image, improve customer experiences, and boost conversion rates.

 Tips for a More Mobile-Friendly Website

 1. Simplify the Design

 Mobile devices have considerably less screen space than desktop computers, so it doesn’t take much for a website to appear cluttered on a smartphone.
 Streamlining the design with a single-column layout and removing non-essential features can make it easier to view, navigate, and interact with a website on mobile.
 Making each page accessible from a collapsible navigation bar or mobile accordion menu ensures consumers can always find exactly what they’re looking for.

 With responsive design, everything on a website shrinks to fit the screen size – including calls-to-action and interactive buttons that visitors might want to tap.
 Increasing the size of important buttons and ensuring there is enough white space between them saves mobile consumers the well-known frustration of tapping the wrong button.
 Additionally, using a large, clean font makes it easier for customers to find information and interact with the website on a smaller screen.
 Check out the Digital Swarm wholesale websites for some examples.

 3. Concise Content

 The last thing consumers want to encounter on mobile is a wall of text.
 That’s why businesses with separate websites for mobile and desktop often include less written content on the mobile version of their site.
 However, it’s possible to improve the user experience without creating two versions of a website simply by shortening paragraphs or breaking up text with images and links.